gura-lang/gura-lang.github.io/library-reference/chapter-10.md

 <code>cairo.context#set_source_surface(surface:cairo.surface, x:number, y:number):reduce</code>
 </p>
 <p>
-This is a convenience function for creating a pattern from surface and setting it as the source in cr with cairo.context#set<em>source().</em>
+This is a convenience function for creating a pattern from <code>surface</code> and setting it as the source in <code>cr</code> with <code>cairo.context#set_source()</code>.
 </p>
 <p>
-The x and y parameters give the user-space coordinate at which the surface origin should appear.
+The <code>x</code> and <code>y</code> parameters give the user-space coordinate at which the surface origin should appear.
 (The surface origin is its upper-left corner before any transformation has been applied.)
 The x and y parameters are negated and then set as translation values in the pattern matrix.
 </p>
 <p>
-Other than the initial translation pattern matrix, as described above, all other pattern attributes, (such as its extend mode), are set to the default values as in cairo.pattern.create<em>for</em>surface().
-The resulting pattern can be queried with cairo.context#get<em>source() so that these attributes can be modified if desired,</em>(eg. to create a repeating pattern with cairo.pattern#set<em>extend()).</em>
+Other than the initial translation pattern matrix, as described above, all other pattern attributes, (such as its extend mode), are set to the default values as in <code>cairo.pattern.create_for_surface()</code>.
+The resulting pattern can be queried with <code>cairo.context#get_source()</code> so that these attributes can be modified if desired, (eg. to create a repeating pattern with <code>cairo.pattern#set_extend()</code>).
 </p>
 <p>
 <strong>cairo.context#get_source</strong>